iljabek/vme64x-core/doc/vme64x_core-ug.md

-If the board is plugged into an old crate that doesn't provide the GA lines, all the GA lines are asserted to '1' by the pull-up resistors on the boards and the BAR register is set to 0x00; it is not set by hand with some switches on the board so in this condition the CR/CSR space can't be accessed.
+If the board is plugged into an old crate that doesn't provide the GA lines, all the GA lines are asserted to '1' by the pull-up resistors on the boards and the BAR register is set to 0x00.
+The value of the address bits cannot be set by hand (e.g. with DIP switches).
+Therefore, if GA lines are not supported, the CR/CSR space cannot be accessed.

 The CR/CSR space can be accessed with the data width D08(EO), D16 byte(2-3) and D32.
 Please note that in compliance with the CR/CSR